 Time is allocated at the beginning of each meeting for any public forums, petitions or deputations.
 These sessions are an opportunity for the public to bring matters, not necessarily on the meeting’s agenda, to the attention of the local authority.

-Please contact the Executive Assistant if you have any questions or would like more information about attending or speaking at one of our Council or Committee meetings.
+If you'd like to speak at a Council or Committee meeting, find out how in this handy factsheet.
+Then contact the Executive Assistant if you have any questions or would like to book some time to attend or speak at one of our Council or Committee meetings.

 We routinely consult with ratepayers and stakeholders on key decisions and plans.
 Details of current consultations can be found on our online engagement hub.